Chrissy Teigen And Princess Beatrice Share Royal Twitter Exchange

-It was just last year when Chrissy Teigen and her hubby, John Legend, dressed up as Queen Elizabeth and Prince Philip for an adorable Halloween couple’s costume — and now Teigen has had a run-in with some real life royalty on Twitter.
+It was just last year when Chrissy Teigen and her hubby, John Legend, dressed up as Queen Elizabeth and Prince Philip for an adorable Halloween couple’s costume.
+Now, Teigen has had a run-in with some real life royalty on Twitter.

-As People Magazine reported, Teigen — who tweets out her most random, hilarious thoughts at any given moment — took to the platform to share with her fans that she thinks Bea is an adorable name for a baby girl.
+As People reported, Teigen — who tweets out her most random, hilarious thoughts at any given moment — took to the platform to share with her fans that she thinks Bea is an adorable name for a baby girl.
 She begged her friends and followers to use the name should they birth a baby girl, and quipped that she would be honored to be the godmother of a baby named Bea.

 Princess Beatrice took the time to reply to Teigen, and the hysterical exchange had the model up in arms over the ordeal.

 “I would adore to be your goddaughter,” the princess tweeted in reply to Teigen.
-The mom of two promptly lost her mind, and retweeted the exchange with several “oh my gods” in disbelief.
+The mom of two promptly lost her mind, and retweeted the exchange with several “oh my gods” added, in apparent disbelief.

 Princess Beatrice of York is one of the few members of the royal family to have a personal social media account.
-The Fab Four — William, Kate, Harry, and Meghan — update the public on their whereabouts and events through the official Kensington accounts, while Beatrice and her sister, Eugenie, have Twitter accounts as well as Instagram pages that they handle on their own.
+The Fab Four — William, Kate, Harry, and Meghan — update the public on their whereabouts and events through the official Kensington accounts.
+However, Beatrice and her sister, Eugenie, have Twitter accounts — as well as Instagram pages — that they handle on their own.

 I would adore to be your god daughter